tarungowda0666/CLOUD-VM-TASK/README.md

 # CLOUD-VM-TASK
-# ☁ Task 2: Launch a Virtual Machine (VM) Instance using GitHub Codespaces
+# ☁ Launch a Virtual Machine (VM) Instance using GitHub Codespaces

 ## 🎯 Objective
 To understand how cloud virtual machines work by creating and connecting to a cloud-based Linux instance using GitHub Codespaces.